-Ms. Thomson earned a master’s degree from Rensselaer Polytechnic Institute IRPI) in 2001, and holds a J.D. degree from the Georgetown University Law Center.
+Ms. Thomson is a member of the American Law Institute (ALI).
+She received a Master’s degree from Rensselaer Polytechnic Institute (RPI) in 2001, earned the CISSP and CIPP/US certifications, and holds a J.D. degree from the Georgetown University Law Center.